Training tools for developing great people skills.

 - Give them a few minutes to think of their responses.

-- Have them reveal their two truths and a lie one participant at a time.
+- Select the first person to go and have them reveal their two truths and a lie.

 - If you’re using webcams, participants can announce and respond to the statements verbally.